Handling notifications and responses

 If Redox successfully accepts your message, you receive a 200 OK status and a response body with any relevant details.

-These arrays contain an error object with the type of failure and corresponding details.
+The error or issue array contains an object with the type of failure and corresponding details.
 At a minimum, a Text field provides the error message details.

-We recommend that your system have queuing capability for your outgoing requests to Redox in case of any kind of failure.
-This way, your system can queue any additional outgoing requests until the issue is resolved.
+In the event of an error, you can initiate a manual retry.
+We also recommend that you have queuing capability for your outgoing traffic to Redox.
+That way, your system can queue any additional traffic until the issue is resolved.

-Example: Unsuccessful SEND response for the Data Model API
+Example: Error response for the Data Model API

 json